Program Director: Ali Beskok, Ph.D.

 a.
 Written component: The ME Department will administer the written component of the QE every Fall and Spring semesters, over a

-two-day period toward the middle of the respective semester.The Written QE will include written exams from both the major and
+two-day period toward the middle of the semester.The Written QE will include written exams from each student's declared major

 (i) Dynamics and Controls: